 How Does ERAS Work?

-- Applicants receive an electronic token from their Designated Dean's Office and use it to register with MyERAS.
+- Applicants receive a token from their Designated Dean's Office and use it to register with MyERAS.

-- Applicants complete their MyERAS application, select programs, assign supporting documents, and transmit their application to programs.
+- Applicants complete their MyERAS application, select programs, assign supporting documents, and apply to programs.

-- Schools receive notification of the completed application, and start transmitting supporting documents: transcripts, LoRs, photographs, MSPE.
+- Schools receive notification of the completed application, and start uploading supporting documents.

-- Examining boards receive and process requests for score reports.
+- Examining boards receive and process requests for transcripts.